gauravbhand1611/oms-documentation/documents/learn-shopify/setup-shopify/integration-mappings/sales-channel.md

+---
+description: >-
+  Learn how retailers can map sales channels from Shopify to HotWax Commerce to enhance operational efficiency.
+---

 # Sales Channel

 Retailers receive orders through diverse channels, including eCommerce websites, social media platforms, online marketplaces, and point-of-sale (POS) systems.
 To enhance operational efficiency and evaluate performance across these channels, retailers must accurately identify the sales channel associated with each order.